Avadhkumar-geek/StudentAI/README.md

 Before starting to use the app, add your API key to the app.
 Here are some ways to get your API key:

 1. Get your API key from the official [OpenAI account](https://beta.openai.com/account/api-keys).
-2. Join a free key provider [ChimeraGPT](https://discord.gg/QT9nqnc3bP) on Discord server.
-You can get your API key by sending the command `/key get` in the Discord channel.

 ### Data
 All data used in this app to create cards, forms, and prompts come through our API - StudentAI